ksalazar91/TrainSchedule/README.md

 This is a train schedule application that incorporates Firebase to host arrival and departure data.

-This database work by naming the train a superhero name from DC or Marvel's comics.
-The destination is going to be the name where the superhero base is on.
+1)This database work by naming the train a superhero name from DC or Marvel's comics.

+2)The destination is going to be the name where the superhero base is on.

 Ex:
     Train Name : SuperGirl